 In other words, atheist philosophers are just as confused about the supernatural as THE AMITYVILLE HORROR.
 It is up to us to help them overcome their confusion by lovingly, but firmly, preaching the Gospel of Jesus Christ and also by patiently overcoming their objections and answering their questions.

+In the new AMITYVILLE HORROR remake, a remarried widow named Kathy, her three children from her previous marriage, and her new husband, George Lutz, move into an old rustic house on Long Island.
+A year earlier, however, six family members were brutally murdered in that very same house.
+George begins to act strangely and violently as the ghost of the little girl murdered in the house starts appearing to Kathy’s own little girl, Chelsea.
+What Kathy and her children don’t realize is that both George and the little girl ghost are under the influence of a malevolent adult ghost in the house, who turns out to be an evil Christian reverend who once tortured American Indians and committed suicide in colonial times.
 THE AMITYVILLE HORROR is filled with lots of extreme and scary violence and gore.
 For example, viewers get the “privilege” of seeing one character splattered with blood from multiple angles.
 Just as bad is the supernatural confusion in the movie’s occult worldview and the movie’s fictionalized revisionist history about a Christian leader being the source of sinful acts against American Indians.
 Such violence, spiritual confusion and revisionist, politically correct history is truly abhorrent.